 My mom was telling me about how my grandma would make dozens upon dozens of her delicious cookies, and grandpa would always be there to help take the trays out of the oven and be grandma's helper :)

 Some of my favorite foods of Christmas include grandma's sugar cookies and ham sandwiches in the evening, Wilbur chocolates, and my Aunt Leslie's M&M cookies!

 My sister doesn't usually like too many sweets, but these M&M cookies are eaten by the handful when she sees them!
-I'm so glad my Aunt Leslie shared the recipe, because we will be home for Christmas again this year, as we prepare our own holiday traditions in our house!
+I'm so glad my Aunt Leslie shared the recipe, because I will be home for Christmas again this year, as I prepare for my own holiday traditions in our house!